“People have a hard time of Letting Go of their suffering,

 they prefer suffering that is familiar.” ~Thich Nhat Hanh

 Forward Transitions Counseling was established in February 2017 by Cari Denham in Burleson, Texas.
 Founded on the belief that authenticity and connection are of the utmost importance in helping individuals move through and overcome challenges and work through life’s transitions.
-I specialize in teens and adults struggling with a wide range of issues including depression, anxiety, stress, grief/loss, school, parenting, marriage, and divorce.
+I specialize in teens and adults struggling with a wide range of issues including depression, anxiety, stress, grief/loss, school, parenting, and relationship issues.

 Marriage & Family Therapist, MA, LMFT

 Cari Denham has a straightforward, open, and approachable style when helping create effective solutions for positive change.
 Cari received her BA in Psychology from the University of California, Davis in 2003 and her MA in Counseling Psychology from Santa Clara University in 2007.
 She has been a Licensed Marriage and Family Therapist since 2013 and is licensed in California and Texas.
 Before founding Forward Transitions Counseling in 2017, Cari worked at various counseling agencies, mental health hospitals, and residences where she provided inpatient, outpatient, and community-based services to a wide range of clients.
-From 2008 till she relocated to Texas in 2014, she held an adjunct faculty position at Evergreen Valley College, where she taught various undergraduate psychology courses.
+From 2008 until she relocated to Texas in 2014, she held an adjunct faculty position at Evergreen Valley College, where she taught various undergraduate psychology courses.
+In 2022, Cari moved back to the bay area to be closer to family.
+She looks forward to continuing to serve clients in Texas and is open to seeing new clients in California.
 When not in the office, Cari is often riding her horse, walking her dogs, or spending time with family and friends.

 Credits and Qualifications: